Jovic-hub/Image-repository-rails/README.md

 * How to use it

-To be able to use this application, just download the whole project and use any terminal to go to project's root folder.
+To be able to use this application, just download the whole project and use any terminal to go to the project's root folder.
 Run:<br>
 ``` bundle install ```<br>
 In the terminal to install everything that I used and after that type:<br>
 ```rails webpacker:install```<br>